 CULPEPER

-Culpeper is a beautiful destination at the crossroads of Routes 15, 29 and 522.
+Culpeper is a beautiful destination at the crossroads of Routes 15, 29, and 522.
 Visit for yourself to see why Virginia Living magazine called Culpeper "One of Virginia's Friendliest Towns."
-In the fall, Graves Mountain Lodge (located outside of Culpeper) hosts their annual Harvest Apple Festival, a can't-miss event for those that truly love everything autumn.
+In the fall, Graves Mountain Lodge just outside Culpeper hosts their annual Harvest Apple Festival, a can't-miss event for those who truly love everything autumn.

 Stay: Thyme Inn | Suites at 249 | Waldon Hall